Like all guitar players, I spend more time than I should thinking about tonewoods.

 Generally, the body of the guitar is probably not a place you’ll find jatoba.
 With the exception of some custom shops, rosewood has never been a popular choice for the body itself.

 There have recently been a few bass guitars to offer jatoba as part of their neck material.
-Expect these to have an even more pronounced growl in the mids.
-Some examples can be seen in the Ibanez SR605E or the ESP LTD B-204SM.
+When playing these, I noticed a pronounced midrange growl, perfect for heavier styles.
+I’m particular impressed by the Ibanez SR605E bass.

 The age-old question: “is such-and-such good for my guitar?”
 Well, the only one who can really answer that is you!
 If you’re looking for a rosewood alternative that’s a little more aggressive, I’d say you’re heading in the right direction.